baezortega/baezortega.github.io/_posts/2018-10-14-hypersphere-sampling.md

 ---

-**\[NB.
-This post is largely based on the contents of Werner Krauth's book [*Statistical Mechanics: Algorithms and Computations*](https://global.oup.com/academic/product/statistical-mechanics-algorithms-and-computations-9780198515364) (Oxford University Press), and its companion [online course](https://www.coursera.org/learn/statistical-mechanics).\]**

 This is the first of a short series of posts where I will present some of the most beautiful and surprising concepts from the field of statistical physics, all of which are featured in Werner Krauth's marvelous book [*Statistical Mechanics: Algorithms and Computations*](https://global.oup.com/academic/product/statistical-mechanics-algorithms-and-computations-9780198515364) (Oxford University Press).
 (Incidentally, I recommend taking a look at the related *free* [online course](https://www.coursera.org/learn/statistical-mechanics) available on Coursera, which is every bit as delightful as Krauth's book, and more accessible to those without a physics background.)

 The problem in focus today is deceptively simple: how to efficiently sample random points inside a sphere in *D* dimensions.
 We will see that the more intuitive, naive sampling strategy is bound to become unbearably inefficient as the number of dimensions, *D*, increases; and, in our way to a much better sampling algorithm, we shall be witness to some amazingly clever and powerful mathematical concepts, including sample transformations and isotropic compound probability distributions.